|Headquarters||Hamamatsu, Shizuoka, Japan|

 Simple and minimalistic, yet extremely appealing and recognizable – all these features are characteristic to Suzuki logo.
 It consists of two parts.

-The stylized letter “S”, which is the initial of the automaker’s name, has a peculiar shape.
-Although the letter itself comes from the Latin alphabet, in this case it resembles a hieroglyph and associates with Japan.
+The stylized letter “S,” which is the initial of the automaker’s name, has a peculiar shape.
+Although the letter itself comes from the Latin alphabet, in this case, it resembles a hieroglyph and associates with Japan.
 Sharp edges and chopped forms create a distinctive visual sign.

 The letter is completed with the carmaker’s name written in customized Helvetica font.
 This part is often omitted, in car badges, for instance.

-What types of vehicles bear the Suzuki symbol?
+What types of vehicles bear the symbol?

 In addition to automobiles, the Japanese company manufactures motorcycles and outboard marine motors.
 The current automobile lineup includes over 12 models, from Celerio, Ignis, and Swift to Baleno, Vitara, and Ciaz.
-The range of outboard marine motors consists of a variety of 4-stroke outboards and 2-stroke outboards, while the motorcycle lineup comprises around 40 models.
+The range of outboard marine motors consists of 4-stroke outboards and 2-stroke outboards, while the motorcycle lineup comprises around 40 models.

 The emblem represents a combination of two distinct colors: “S” is red, while “Suzuki” is written in blue.
 This choice of colors is not random; there is symbolic and psychological meaning behind both of them:

-– a warm and positive color, red is energizing, it motivates to take action, boosts our physical energy levels.
+- A warm and positive color red is energizing, it motivates to take action, boosts our physical energy levels.
 It is the color of physical movement.
 Psychological research has shown that red increases our heart rate and blood pressure.

-– blue represents peace and tranquility.
-It is also associated with loyalty and honesty, it is the color of truth.
+- Blue represents peace and tranquility.
+It is also associated with loyalty and honesty; it is the color of truth.

 This color combination was not used always: originally emblem was designed in black and white.
 And the badge incorporated into the cars is silver and shiny.

-The history of Suzuki emblem
+The history of the emblem

 Later black “S” was replaced with the red one – it appeared to be more appealing to the customers.
-We could also mention the fact that initially the word “Suzuki” was on the right side, and only several years later it moved below.
+We could also mention the fact that initially, the word “Suzuki” was on the right side, and only several years later it moved below.